Shop like a local: Tips & tricks to maximise the value of your grocery trips

 Tip 2.
 Visit markets for fruits and vegetables

-Markets offer an incredible vibe.
+Markets of fruit and vegetables offer an incredible vibe.
 Everything is organised into sections and you can also find bakeries and restaurants.

 To save money on fruits and vegetables, I recommend going to markets like the Queen Victoria Market, Footscray Market, Box Hill Market, Preston Market.
 Here you can find fresher fruits and vegetables at a more affordable price.
 For me, the difference in shopping at markets is in a good quality-price relationship, the food looks fresher, less artificial and symmetrical as seen in the supermarket and the best thing is that there is more variety.